 Correctives Services has temporarily banned in person visits to minimise the risk of transmitting the COVID-19 virus.
 The Department recognises the importance of maintaining a connection between people in custody and their loved ones, and is trialling video calls.
 Family and Friends are asked to call the relevant Correctional Centre to make a request and schedule a video call.

 Piloting video conferencing facilities from legal practitioner's own office using their own approved device

-This facility is being piloted and has been developed between representatives from the Justice Agencies, Law Society of NSW and the New South Wales Bar Association.
+This facility is being piloted and has been developed between representatives from the Communities and Justice Agencies, Law Society of NSW and the New South Wales Bar Association.
 It allows identified Legal Practitioners to interview their clients housed in nominated NSW Correctional Centres without the expensive capital outlay for video conferencing equipment.
 Currently numbers for the pilot is at a maximum however, if you wish to make further inquiries in regards participation, please email email@example.com